AI / ML Product Design

 Results

 The team conducted two phases of manual corrections to train the ML model.
-To calculate the impact of these manual corrections, established a baseline threshold with Google Cloud OCR, and flagged all transcription confidence scores lower than 86% for manual correction.
+We established a baseline threshold using Google Cloud OCR and flagged all transcription confidence scores lower than 86% for manual correction.

-With the web interface, we were able to accurately collect and compile every correction made by our human reviewers, categorizing errors and corrections by type (e.g., misread, incomplete, bad format, other).
-After applying the corrections, the OCR model was retrained with the corrected data.
-The model's accuracy was then re-evaluated using a separate validation set of documents not included in the initial training set.
+With a custom web interface, we accurately collected and categorized each correction made by our human reviewers, segmenting errors by type (e.g., misreads, incomplete transcriptions, formatting issues).
+After applying these corrections, the OCR model was retrained with the refined data.
+We re-evaluated the model’s accuracy using a separate validation set not included in the initial training.

 250 Document Training Set